hackforla/product-management/.github/ISSUE_TEMPLATE/template-for-making-guides-templates.md

    - [ ] Include link to template under resources if you add it as a template in .github

 ### Resources
+- Refer to #123 for how to write a guide and the guide template
-Update issue #128 with the name of item you are working
+- Update issue #128 with the name of item you are working